 Rouble Nagi creates a lot of opportunities for children.
 She says that children are all artists, they express freely without thinking of the outcome of the viewer’s reaction and art is all about expression

 Rouble Nagi loves to travel.
 She believes that travel inspires art and it has shaped the way she is.
 Since her father was in the Indian Army, they would be in a different state or city every two years.
 She had practically travelled all of India by the time she was 18

 For Rouble Nagi, her work is her God and every art she creates is inspired by her dream, a dream of a World Free of poverty and crime

 Rouble Nagi is quite stylish and exudes glamour and sophistication in every photo she has shared.
 For her, comfort comes first.
 Rouble Nagi said in an interview that her style is an extension of inner beauty, reinforced by a life of discipline

 Rouble Nagi takes fitness seriously.
 She performs yoga every morning for an hour, and meditates for 15 minutes

 In case if you are wondering what her name means, Rouble in an interview had once said, that in Arabic, Rubil means light.
 Her father had picked the name out of a book he was reading at the time

 Artist, muralist and social worker, Mumbai-based Rouble Nagi dons many hats.
 The renowned, award-winning artist has put her talents to work for the betterment of society and she has been carrying out this noble work along with managing her family.
-Here's a look at one of the brightest and talented Mumbai celebrity in pictures.
+On her birthday, here's a look at one of the brightest and talented Mumbai celebrity in pictures.